Alvin0629/ProtoFormer/README.md

 ## Dataset preparation

 By default `datasets.py` will search for the datasets in these locations.
-You can create symbolic links to wherever the datasets were downloaded in the `datasets` folder
+You can use symbolic links for the datasets downloaded in the `datasets` folder.

 ```Shell
 ├── datasets